SchoolOfCode/final-project-repo-restful-journey/README.md

 [Link to Nourish App](https://seasonal-food.netlify.app/) (Note: The app is currently optimised for mobile, so if accessing through a desktop you'll want to swtich to mobile view in the developer tools 😊)

 **Welcome to Nourish!**
+The Nourish App educates and provides recipes around in season produce, allowing a user to create an account and create shopping list and save favourite recipes as well.

 Our Final group project as a team of five.
 The School Of Code set us a task to create anything we can solve a problem to, so we wanted to create something meaningful.
 It became apparent that something